 reconciles the surplus or deficit for the year on the Housing Revenue Account Income & Expenditure Account to the amount required by statute and non-statutory proper accounting practice to be charged or credited to the Housing Revenue Account Balance.
-In 2006/2007, the Housing Revenue Account had a surplus of income over expenditure and £0.676m of this surplus was transferred to the Income & Expenditure Account and then appropriated to the Renewal and Repair Fund.
+In 2006/2007, the Housing Revenue Account had a surplus of income over expenditure of £0.676m and this surplus was transferred to the Income & Expenditure Account and then appropriated to the Renewal and Repair Fund.